 The definition of a bad day is subjective.
 It can range from “everything sucks” to being utterly depressed and not knowing how to get to the end of the day.
 The reason can be one situation, or an ongoing event that never seems to end.
 This post is for any of those.
 Because there is one important thing you should never forget: every next day is a step closer to a better one.
-Whether you’re having a bad day or a bad year.
-Even though it may seem like it will never end, it can.
-And I believe it will.
-Until that day, make the least bad of it.
-Because even though you can’t solve it, you can make it better.
+It will not stay like this forever.
+But while it lasts, make the least bad of it.

-I am gonna leave the ‘be positive’ and ‘write down all the good things’ out.
-That always annoyed me because that is just not how it works.
+Whenever I had days like these, I wasn’t really able to think beyond the despair.
+I just waited until it was over, which is torture.
+So let (the healthy) me do the thinking today.
 We’re gonna make this day the least sucky one possible.
 See it as a step-by-step manual for the worst of days, where we try to beat your bad coping mechanisms.

 Your morning routine

 - Good morning.
 I’m sorry you’re feeling like this. 🙁 It sucks!
 It can be super tempting to stay in bed, and sometimes that is what you really need.
 In that case, stay in bed and take all the sleep you need.
 This is self-care and you deserve it!
 However, it can hold you back from feeling better.
 So if you don’t really have a reason to stay in bed, grab all the courage you got and get out of your bed.